Physical Therapy for Sciatic Nerve Pain in Colorado Springs

 Symptoms of sciatica include radiating pain in the lower spine, pelvis, and hips, or in the buttocks and down the back of your leg.
 Women who are in the mid to late stages of pregnancy may experience mild to moderate sciatic pain as well due to compression on the nerve.

 Some patients may experience sudden sharp pain when sneezing or coughing, causing extreme discomfort.
 Long periods of sitting can also aggravate the sciatic nerve and may require specific stretching or physical therapy exercises to help alleviate this pain.

 Chiropractor or Physical Therapy for Sciatica?

 Most can typically achieve sciatic pain relief by seeing a chiropractor or physical therapist.
-The type of treatment you choose is primarily a personal preference depending on what you hope to accomplish as both medical professionals have training specific to evaluating and treating sciatica.
-Chiropractors can assist by assessing where bones may be misaligned or pinching the nerve, while Physical Therapists can assess where muscular imbalances may be present and help you gain strength in the lagging areas alleviating any compensation that may be resulting in sciatic pain.
+The type of treatment you choose is primarily a personal preference depending on what you hope to accomplish.
+Both medical professionals have training specific to evaluating and treating sciatica.
+Chiropractors can assist by assessing where bones may be misaligned or pinching the nerve.
+Alternatively, Physical Therapists can assess where muscular imbalances may be present and help you gain strength in the lagging areas.
+This focus can show great results by alleviating any compensation that may be resulting from or causing sciatic pain.

 Chiropractic Adjustments for Sciatica: